rkzack/wpkit/README.md

-# WP.Toolkit 🧰
+# WP.Kit 🧰
 **WordPress Tools & Security Kit**

-WP.Toolkit is a lightweight utility plugin providing reusable functions and security hardening features for your WordPress sites and other custom plugins.
+WP.Kit is a lightweight utility plugin providing reusable functions and security hardening features for your WordPress sites and other custom plugins.
 It’s designed to act as a shared “standard library” you can safely call from anywhere — perfect for developers managing multiple custom plugins or themes.

 ---